mpatfield/homebridge-easy-mqtt/README.md

 - `valueFilterChange` - Indicates that the filter needs to be changed. *Required if `topicGetFilterChangeIndication` is defined.

 ### Others

+#### GarageDoorOpener
+- `topicGetCurrentDoorState*` - Current state of the garage door, i.e. open/opening/closed/closing/stopped
+- `topicGetTargetDoorState*` - Target state of the garage door, i.e. open/closed
+- `topicSetTargetDoorState*` - Set the target door state, i.e. open/closed
+- `topicGetObstructionDetected*` - Whether or not the garage door is obstructed
+- `topicGetCurrentLockState` - The current state of the garage lock, i.e. locked/unlocked
+- `topicGetTargetLockState` - The target (i.e. desired) state of the garage lock
+- `topicSetTargetLockState` - For setting the target (i.e. desired) state of the garage lock
+- `valueDoorObstructed*` - Door is obstructed
+- `valueDoorStateClosed` - Door is closed
+- `valueDoorStateClosing` - Door is closing
+- `valueDoorStateOpen` - Door is open
+- `valueDoorStateOpening` - Door is opening
+- `valueDoorStateStopped` - Door is stopped
+- `valueLockStateJammed` - Door lock is jammed
+- `valueLockStateSecured` - Door is locked
+- `valueLockStateUnsecured` - Door is unlocked

 #### LockMechanism
 - `topicGetCurrentLockState*` - The current state of the lock, i.e. locked/unlocked